demisto/content/Packs/Workday/Integrations/Workday/README.md

 Workday offers enterprise-level software solutions for financial management, human resources, and planning.
-This integration was integrated and tested with version xx of Workday
+This integration was integrated and tested with version 1.0.0 of Workday
 ## Configure Workday on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.